Romania

 The micro-company regime cannot be applied by Romanian legal entities conducting activities in banking; insurance and reinsurance of the capital market, including intermediation activities in those fields; gambling; or exploration, development, or exploitation of oil and natural gas deposits.

-The tax rate on micro-company revenues is:
+The tax rate on micro-company revenues is 1%.

-If a micro-company derives revenues of more than EUR 250,000 then it owes CIT as of the quarter in which they exceeded those limits.
+If a micro-company derives revenues of more than EUR 100,000, then it owes CIT as of the quarter in which they exceeded those limits.

-The dividend income received from a subsidiary located in another member state of the European Union can be excluded when calculating the micro-company tax, to the extent that both the micro-company and the subsidiary meet the EU Parent-Subsidiary Directive conditions.
+The dividend income received from a subsidiary located in another Member State of the European Union can be excluded when calculating the micro-company tax, to the extent that both the micro-company and the subsidiary meet the EU Parent-Subsidiary Directive conditions.
 Dividend income received from a Romanian legal entity can be excluded without any conditions.

 Local income taxes